Tilray Shorts Just Keep Coming (NASDAQ:TLRY)

 Roughly two months ago, I detailed how short interest in Canadian cannabis firm Tilray (TLRY) had reached a new high above 15 million shares.
 With large losses leading to cash burn, investors have continued to bet against this name, even though it's more than 90% off its all-time high.
 The trend of increasing short interest has not stopped, with another new record now in the books.

 There have been five bi-monthly updates on short interest since that previous article.
 Four of those saw increases in bets against the name, with all being at least 660,000 shares.
-The one decrease was just 100,000 shares, meaning total short interest has risen to more than 19.5 million shares as seen below.
+The one decrease was just 100,000 shares, meaning total short interest has risen to more than 19.5 million shares, as seen below.
 I've had to increase the top of the y-axis on my chart multiple times this year already, and I wouldn't be totally shocked if I had to make that change again at some point in 2020.

 (Source: NASDAQ Tilray short interest page)

 There are two main reasons for investor skepticism in this name.
-First, while the company has done a great job of growing revenues, the cost structure is way out of control.
+First, while Tilray has done a great job of growing revenues, the cost structure is way out of control.
 In the company's latest quarter, the total loss including some non-recurring charges was $184.1 million, which was more than 6 times the $29.6 million loss from Q1 2019.
 These losses aren't exactly expected to stop anytime soon, as current analyst estimates have them continuing through at least the end of next year, which is as far out as those analyst projections currently go.

 Large losses like this over the past couple of years have fueled some decent cash burn.
 At the same time, the company has made multiple investments to grow, including a number of acquisitions.
-We've seen plenty of capital raises, through a variety of both debt and equity, and that has resulted in substantial dilution, the second major reason for skepticism in my opinion.
-In March of this year, there was another major capital raise, which has sent the number of shares outstanding soaring as seen below.
+We've seen plenty of capital raises, through a variety of both debt and equity, and that has resulted in substantial dilution - the second major reason for skepticism, in my opinion.
+In March of this year, there was another major capital raise, which has sent the number of shares outstanding soaring, as seen below.
 In the past year, ending with that 5/11/20 date below, investors have been diluted by more than 34%.

 (Source: Tilray quarterly/annual filings, seen here)